neuquen/p4.kevendickey.com/README.md

 **Current Features:**
 - Sign up
 - Log in/Log out
-- Add total income
+- Add and save total income
-- Add total and individual expenses
+- Add and save total and individual expenses
 - Clear income/expenses
 - See visual representation of totals/expenses (progress bar)
 - See visual representation of expenses breakdown (pie chart)